KaiyuanHu/Statoil-C-CORE-Iceberg-Classifier-Challenge/proposal.md

 Basically, I will follow the idea state above, but this is just a statement.
 I may modify the structure of the model during the implementation.

 ### Benchmark Model

+The best result up-to-date on Kaggle have 0.1029 log score and the 20th best result on Kaggle have 0.1463 log score.
+So the performance of the model can be evaluated by log score.

 [noobhound](https://www.kaggle.com/knowledgegrappler/a-keras-prototype-0-21174-on-pl) proposed a CNN model on Kaggle.
 This CNN model reaches 0.21174 log score.
 The model _noobhound_ used seems to be a simplified VGG-16 net.
 He adds some dropout layer between each block and he changes the final fully connected layer to GlobalMaxPooling layer.
 He also adds a Concatenate step that mix band_1 and band_2.
 You can find the detail implementation of he model at [Here](https://www.kaggle.com/knowledgegrappler/a-keras-prototype-0-21174-on-pl).
 The model is in code block 4.